This year’s tax filing season has officially begun, with Monday, January 27th 2020 being the first day you can file.

 Two financial stressors in many of our lives are credit and taxes.
 We work hard to earn our money and build good credit – and no one necessarily enjoys paying taxes.
 The good news is even if you have bad credit, the IRS does not consider your credit score when determining your tax bill.

 The bad news, however, is that you’re not completely off the hook – because the act of not paying your taxes (or paying late) could indirectly impact your score.
 The clock is ticking on this year’s tax deadline.
-For best credit results, here’s what you should know if you want to grow your score.
+For best credit results, here’s what you should know about filing taxes in 2020 if you want to grow your score.

 Be on Time

-This year’s tax deadline is Monday, April 15th so make sure to file on, or before, this date.
-If you need more time, you may want to file an extension.
+This year’s tax deadline is Wednesday, April 15th 2020, so get those W-2 and 1099 tax forms ready and make sure to file on or before this date.

 If You Qualify for a Refund, Use it Responsibly